 THE PRAYERS TO NUFFLE TABLE IN EXHIBITION PLAY

-In league play, the Prayers to Nufflee table fulfils a vital role, used as it is during the pre-game sequence to help balance the value of both teams.
+In league play, the Prayers to Nuffle table fulfils a vital role, used as it is during the pre-game sequence to help balance the value of both teams.
 Obviously, that isn't a concern during exhibition play due to the way teams are drafted.
-However, the Cheering Fans Kick-off event table result means that the Prayers to Nufflee table may still used.
+However, the Cheering Fans Kick-off event table result means that the Prayers to Nuffle table may still used.
 Some of the results are clearly tailored towards league play, particularly those that generate extra SPP.
-Therefore, during exhibition play, coaches should use the following, shortened version of the Prayers to Nufflee table for Cheering Fans:
+Therefore, during exhibition play, coaches should use the following, shortened version of the Prayers to Nuffle table for Cheering Fans: